Medina v. Planned Parenthood South Atlantic

 Description: After South Carolina determined that Planned Parenthood was not qualified to receive taxpayer funding as part of its Medicaid program, a federal district court forced the state to restore Planned Parenthood’s funding, concluding that Medicaid recipients have a right to choose their preferred provider.

-WASHINGTON – The U.S. Supreme Court agreed Wednesday to hear Kerr v.
-Planned Parenthood South Atlantic, a case that could decide whether pro-life states like South Carolina can direct Medicaid funds—funds intended to help low-income individuals obtain necessary medical assistance—away from abortion providers like Planned Parenthood.
+WASHINGTON – The United States government, 18 states, members of Congress, medical practitioners in South Carolina, and pro-life advocates submitted friend-of-the-court briefs Monday with the U.S. Supreme Court in Medina v.
+Planned Parenthood South Atlantic.
+Alliance Defending Freedom attorneys represent the director of the South Carolina Department of Health and Human Services in a case that could decide whether pro-life states can direct Medicaid funding—funds intended to help low-income individuals obtain necessary medical assistance—away from abortion providers like Planned Parenthood.

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.